zhang1980s/s3-encryption-client-lab/README.md

 # Amazon S3 Encryption Client Lab Application

 This lab application demonstrates how to use the Amazon S3 Encryption Client for Java to perform client-side encryption of data stored in Amazon S3.
-It uses AWS KMS for secure key management.
+It uses local RSA keys for encryption.

 ## Current Implementation Status